New Study: The Association Between Sleep Apnea and Long Covid

 Identifying Sleep Apnea:

-The most common symptoms of sleep apnea include snoring, gasping, or choking during sleep, morning headaches, and daytime sleepiness.
-Risk factors associated with sleep apnea include high body mass index (BMI), obesity, older age (>40 years old), and certain anatomical features such as enlarged tonsils or upper airway abnormalities.
-Use of tobacco, alcohol, and certain sedative and pain medications may increase apnea severity.
+Risk factors for sleep apnea include high body mass index (BMI), obesity, older age, and certain anatomical features (e.g., enlarged tonsils, upper airway abnormalities).
+Use of tobacco, alcohol, and certain sedative and pain medications can worsen apnea severity.

 Ayelette Raviv